andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/SETUP_STEPS.md

    - Create, edit, and delete resources
    - Upload multiple images per resource
    - Optional capacity constraints
+   - Set resource-specific operating hours (required field, 12-hour format input)
+   - Mark resources as 24-hour operation
    - Featured resources for homepage
    - Resource archiving (admin-only)

 2. **Booking System:**
    - Interactive month-view calendar for date selection
-   - Day-view with drag-and-select time slot selection (8 AM - 10 PM)
+   - Day-view with drag-and-select time slot selection (12 AM - 11:59 PM)
    - Current time indicator on the current day
+   - Resource-specific operating hours (set by owner/admin, 12-hour format input)
+   - Resources can operate 24 hours a day (is_24_hours flag)
+   - All time slots from 12 AM to 11:59 PM are displayed
+   - Slots outside operating hours are displayed but marked as unavailable (grayed out)
    - Automatic approval for available slots (no conflicts) - bookings are automatically approved when created
    - Simplified booking workflow: bookings are either 'approved', 'cancelled', or 'completed' (no pending/rejected statuses)
    - Conflict detection prevents double-booking
    - Calendar export to Google Calendar, Outlook, and iCal formats
    - Admin booking management with override capabilities (modify/cancel any booking)
-   - Booking duration validation (minimum 30 minutes, maximum 8 hours)
+   - Booking duration validation (minimum 29 minutes, maximum 8 hours)
    - Advance booking requirement (must be at least 1 hour in the future)
    - All times displayed in EST/EDT timezone